-MyWay Digital Health Ltd (MWDH Ltd) is a medical software company, founded by NHS specialists in diabetes and healthcare management, responsible for the MyWay Digital Health eLearning suite and services outside Scotland.
-We process data on behalf of the Data Controller in your region.
-(For more information see the “ICO definition of data controller“)
+MyWay Digital Health Ltd (MWDH Ltd) is a medical software company, founded by NHS specialists in diabetes and healthcare management, responsible for the MyWay Diabetes (MWD) service.
+We process data on behalf of the Data Controller in your region to support enhanced diabetes management.
+MWDH Ltd shall be a Data Controller for data we collect directly into the platform from end users. (for more information on the difference between data processors and data controllers, click or tap on this link “ICO definition of data controller“)

 What data do we collect?